hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit_connections.html.markdown

 * `peering_name` - (Required) The name of the peering.
 Changing this forces a new network ExpressRouteCircuitConnection to be created.

+* `address_prefix` - (Required) /29 IP address space to carve out Customer addresses for tunnels.

 ---

-* `address_prefix` - (Optional) /29 IP address space to carve out Customer addresses for tunnels.

 * `authorization_key` - (Optional) The authorization key.